 Testosterone decreases with age.
 Thus, older males generally have lower testosterone levels and more erectile dysfunction.
-This is worldwide issue affecting many men and can often lead to diminished quality of life.
+This is a worldwide issue affecting many men and can often lead to diminished quality of life.

 Without adequate testosterone levels, erectile dysfunction treatments may fail in a majority of men.
 For example, PDE-5 inhibitors are a common medication used to treat erectile dysfunction.
-This medication works by suppressing PDE-5, an enzyme that controls nitric oxide which is responsible for relaxing the erectile cells in the penis.
+This medication works by suppressing PDE-5, an enzyme that controls nitric oxide, which is responsible for relaxing the erectile cells in the penis.
 PDE-5 inhibitors are noted to be more effective when there is a sufficient amount of testosterone in the body.
-Alternately, these medications are likely to be ineffective when testosterone levels are low.
+Alternatively, these medications are likely to be ineffective when testosterone levels are low.

 Although there are many causes of erectile dysfunction, deficiency in testosterone is the most common.
 It is important, therefore, to test testosterone levels in cases of erectile dysfunction.

-Before testosterone replacement therapy is recommended for you, it is important to first determine whether your low levels of testosterone may be caused by lifestyle habits such as alcohol and drug use, or diseases such as diabetes.
+Before testosterone replacement therapy is recommended for you, it is important first to determine whether your low levels of testosterone may be caused by lifestyle habits such as alcohol and drug use or diseases such as diabetes.

 By restoring your testosterone to optimal levels, you will improve your erectile performance and increase your libido.
-At the biostation, we have extensive experience in treating males with lower testosterone levels and we are confident that we can create a treatment that will be effective for you.
+At the biostation, we have extensive experience in treating males with lower testosterone levels, and we are confident that we can create a treatment that will be effective for you.